Ian Murray (Scottish politician): Parliamentary career

-Murray was re-elected as MP for Edinburgh South at the 2015 general election, with an increased share of the vote and an increased majority.
-He was the only Scottish Labour MP returned.
+At the 2015 general election, Murray was re-elected as MP for Edinburgh South with an increased vote share of 39.1% and an increased majority of 2,637.
+He was the only Labour MP to be returned for a Scottish constituency.

 He was appointed Shadow Secretary of State for Scotland on 11 May 2015 by acting Labour Party leader Harriet Harman.
 He was re-appointed to the same role by new leader Jeremy Corbyn in September 2015.
+At the snap 2017 general election, Murray was again re-elected with an increased vote share of 54.9% and an increased majority of 15,514.

+Prior to the 2019 general election, Murray faced the threat of deselection when Unite the Union announced it would vote to trigger an open selection.
+Local members refused to back such a contest so it could not proceed.
+At the election Murray was again re-elected, with a decreased vote share of 47.7% and a decreased majority of 11,095.
+Following the election, he again became Labour's only MP in Scotland.

+Murray was re-elected at the 2024 general election, with an increased vote share of 53.3% and an increased majority of 17,251.
+In 2024, Murray did not vote on a bill to allow assisted dying as he was on a trade trip.
+He had voted in favour of a similar bill in 2015.

+Shadow Cabinet (2015–2024)

 In January 2016, Corbyn made his first frontbench reshuffle.
 Three shadow ministers resigned in protest and were criticised by Corbyn ally John McDonnell as being part of a "narrow right wing clique" aligned with the Blairite Progress group.
 Murray, a Progress member, was interviewed on the Sunday Politics Scotland programme on 10 January and criticised McDonnell, saying he should "ramp down the rhetoric".

 On 26 June 2016, two days after the EU referendum, Murray resigned with other members of the Shadow Cabinet, citing a lack of confidence in Corbyn's leadership ability to win a general election.
 He then nominated Owen Smith in his failed leadership challenge against Corbyn.
-After Corbyn's successful re-election as Labour leader with an increased majority, Murray said he would only return to the frontbench if Corbyn's reinstated Shadow Cabinet elections and stopped using the threat of deselection to enforce loyalty.
+Following Corbyn's re-election as Labour leader with an increased majority, Murray said he would only return to the frontbench if Corbyn reinstated Shadow Cabinet elections and stopped using the threat of deselection to enforce loyalty.
 He later accused Corbyn of being "all over the place" on potential Labour cooperation with the SNP.
 His replacement as Shadow Scottish Secretary, Dave Anderson refused to rule out a deal with the SNP at Westminster.

-Prior to the 2019 general election, Murray faced the threat of deselection when Unite the Union announced it would vote to trigger an open selection.
-Local members refused to back such a contest so it could not proceed.
-Following the election, he again became Labour's only MP in Scotland, but with a decreased majority of 11,095 while the party's vote share decreased by 8.5% in Scotland.

 On 7 January 2020, Murray announced that he would stand for election to be Deputy Leader of the Labour Party in the deputy leadership election.
 During the contest, he received the backing of former Prime Ministers Gordon Brown and Tony Blair.
 Murray finished in fourth place and was appointed as Shadow Secretary of State for Scotland by new party leader Keir Starmer.

-In September 2020, it was reported that Murray had considered joining the breakaway group of MPs initially called The Independent Group (later Change UK), but pulled out at the last minute after deciding the move risked handing 'my seat to someone from the Corbyn wing of the party'.

 Murray nominated Anas Sarwar in the 2021 Scottish Labour leadership election.